fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Mainnet**: it represents the main network on which transactions on a certain distributed ledger actually occur.
 The Ethereum mainnet, for instance, serves as the public blockchain for network verification and transaction processing.

+* **MAS (Multi-Agent System)**: a Multi-Agent System is a group of agents that interact with each other and the environment to achieve specific goals.
+In such systems, agents may not have full knowledge of both the environment and the internal state of other agents.
+Interactions between agents may be cooperative or competitive.
+In a cooperative interaction, agents work with each other towards a common goal.
+The aim of this interaction is to enable agents to distribute and share their knowledge and use the intelligence and capabilities of each other to solve problems.
+In a competitive interaction, agents may compete to obtain individual resources and achieve individual goals.

 * **Metamask**: Metamask is a popular Web 3.0 wallet used in DeFi.
 Other wallets you may hear about are the Binance Wallet and Torus.

 * **Miner**: a miner is an actor in a blockchain network that has the ability to create and submit new blocks to the chain.
 Which miner is allowed to produce a specific block may be predetermined, or miners may simultaneously compete to add the next block to the chain.

 * **Mining**: mining is the process through which cryptocurrency transactions are gathered, verified and recorded into a digital ledger known as blockchain.
 The work done by miners is essential for maintaining the integrity of the network and is also responsible for introducing new coins into the system.
 It is the method used by a Proof of Work (PoW) consensus mechanism to verify blocks or transactions before adding them to a blockchain.
 A miner must use a computer to solve a cryptographic puzzle in order to validate a block.
 The block is regarded as having been "mined" or validated after the computer has figured out the issue.
 The first computer to mine or verify the block receives a reward represented by cryptocurrencies (e.g. BTC, ETH).

-* **Multi-signature**: Multisig stands for multi-signature, which is a specific type of digital signature that makes it possible for two or more users to sign documents as a group.
+* **Multi-signature**: multisig stands for multi-signature, which is a specific type of digital signature that makes it possible for two or more users to sign documents as a group.
 Therefore, a multi-signature is produced through the combination of multiple unique signatures.
 Basically speaking, the funds stored on a multi-signature address can only be accessed by using 2 or more signatures.
 Therefore, the use of a multisig wallet enables users to create an additional layer of security to their funds.

 * **Network**: it represents a set of actors that are collectively interconnected for a common purpose.